Lochy2000/weather-boi/README.md

 ### Data Flow

-Here's what happens when you search for a city:
+Here's what happens when searching for a city:

-1. You type into the search input (debounced by 300ms to avoid hammering the API)
+1. User types into the search input (debounced by 300ms to avoid hammering the API)
 2. Geocoding service fetches matching locations
-3. You select a location from the dropdown
+3. User selects a location from the dropdown
 4. Location gets saved to Zustand store and added to recent searches
 5. React Query detects the location change and triggers a weather data fetch
 6. Weather service fetches forecast data, which gets cached by React Query
 7. All weather components react to the new data and update their displays
-8. If you select a different day in the forecast, all metrics update to show that day's data
+8. When selecting a different day in the forecast, all metrics update to show that day's data

 ### Performance Optimizations